-Regarding Bayesian regression for discrete counts, [21]-[23], [34] propose hierarchical Poisson models, where the log-arrival rate is modeled with a GP prior.
+Regarding Bayesian regression for discrete counts, Diggle et al. [21]-[23] and Adams et al. [34] propose hierarchical Poisson models, where the log-arrival rate is modeled with a GP prior.
 Inference is approximated with MCMC, which has been noted to exhibit slow mixing times and poor convergence properties [21].
-Alternatively, [35] directly performs a Bayesian analysis of standard Poisson regression by adding a Gaussian prior on the linear weights, and proposes a Gaussian approximation to the posterior weight distribution.
-In this paper, we extend [35] in three ways: 1) we derive a Gaussian posterior that can handle observations of zero count; 2) we derive a closed-form predictive count distribution; 3) we kernelize the regression function, thus modeling non-linear log-arrival rates.
-Our final contribution is a kernelized, closed-form, efficient approximation to Bayesian Poisson regression.
-Finally, a regression task similar to counting is ordinal regression, which learns a mapping to an ordinal scale (ranking or ordered set), e.g. letter grades.
+Alternatively, El-Sayyad [35] directly performs a Bayesian analysis of standard Poisson regression by adding a Gaussian prior on the linear weights and proposes a Gaussian approximation to the posterior weight distribution.
+In this paper, we extend

+[35] in three ways: 1) we derive a Gaussian posterior that can handle observations of zero count; 2) we derive a closed-form predictive count distribution; and 3) we kernelize the regression function, thus modeling nonlinear log-arrival rates.
+Our final contribution is a kernelized closed-form efficient approximation to BPR.
+Finally, a regression task similar to counting is ordinal regression, which learns a mapping to an ordinal scale (ranking or ordered set), e.g., letter grades.
 A Bayesian version of ordinal regression using GP priors was proposed in [36].
-However, ordinal regression cannot elegantly be used for counting; the ordinal scale is fixed upon training, and hence it cannot predict counts outside of the training set.
+However, ordinal regression cannot elegantly be used for counting; the ordinal scale is fixed upon training, and hence, it cannot predict counts outside of the training set.

 With respect to our previous work, our initial solution to crowd counting using GPR was presented in [17], and BPR was proposed in [24].
-The contributions of this paper, with respect to our previous work, are four-fold: 1) we present the complete derivation for BPR, which was shortened in [24]; 2) we derive BPR so that it handles zero count observations;
+The contributions of this paper, with respect to our previous work, are fourfold: 1) we present the complete derivation for BPR, which was shortened in [24]; 2) we derive BPR so that it handles zero count observations; 3) we validate Bayesian regression-based counting on a larger data set and from two viewpoints (Chan et al. [17], [24] only tested one viewpoint); and 4) we provide an in-depth comparison between regression-based counting using person detection.